 Drawing upon the science of attachment theory, Amodeo illuminates how suffering spreads when we’re disconnected from ourselves and others—and is fueled by clinging to an array of habits and beliefs that divert us from a deeper intimacy with life.

 In a warm, conversational tone, Amodeo presents relationships as the ultimate spiritual practice.
 We move toward emotional and spiritual maturity as we mindfully uncover, welcome, and convey our deepest feelings and tender longings.
 Guiding us on this healing and transformative journey is this book’s purpose.
 By bringing loving-kindness to wha,

 John Amodeo.
-PhD, MFT (MFC14453), holds graduate degrees in both Clinical and Transpersonal Psychology has been a licensed marriage and family therapist for 39 years in the San Francisco Bay Area, with offices in San Rafael and the Sebastopol area.
+PhD, MFT (MFC14453), holds graduate degrees in both Clinical and Transpersonal Psychology.
+He has been a licensed marriage and family therapist for 40 years in the San Francisco Bay Area, with offices in San Rafael and the Sebastopol area.
 He is the author of four books and was a writer and contributing editor for YogaJournal for ten years.
 He is a Certified Focusing Trainerand Certified Focusing-Oriented Therapist.
+He also does coaching.
 He has conducted workshops worldwide on love, intimacy, and couples therapy, lectured internationally at universities, and has been featured on national television and radio programs that include CNN, Donahue, and New Dimensions Radio.
-He has led workshops at centers such as Esalen Institute, The Omega Institute, and The New York Open Center, and has been an adjunct faculty member of Meridian University.
-He has written blogs for the Huffington Post, currently writes for Psych Central, and is a popular blogger forPsychology Today,with over 2 million total views of his articles.
+He has led workshops at centers such as Esalen Institute, The Omega Institute, and The New York Open Center, and was an adjunct faculty member of Meridian University.
+He has written blogs for the Huffington Post and is a popular blogger forPsychology Today,with over 3 million total views of his articles.
 He resides in Sonoma County, California.